Part 1.00 Mandatory Arbitration Rules amended 04-16-25

 7-1.05 Conduct of the Hearing (Supreme Court Rules 90 and 91)

-A. Hearings shall be conducted in general conformity with the procedures followed in civil trials.
+1. Hearings shall be conducted in general conformity with the procedures followed in civil trials.
 The chairperson shall administer oaths and affirmations to witnesses.
-Rulings concerning admissibility of evidence and applicability of law shall be made by the chairperson upon consultation with the panel members.
+Rulings concerning the admissibility of evidence and applicability of law shall be made by the chairperson upon consultation with the panel arbitrators.
 Rulings granting findings at the close of the Plaintiff’s case or upon the close of all proof shall be granted by agreement of a majority of the arbitrators.

-G. Any party requiring the services of a language interpreter during the hearing shall file and present a motion requesting provision of an interpreter not less than thirty days prior to the hearing.
+7. Any party requiring the services of a language interpreter during the hearing shall file and present a motion requesting provision of an interpreter not less than 30-days prior to the hearing.

-Any party requiring the services of a sign-interpreter or other assistance for the deaf or hearing impaired during the hearing shall notify the Arbitration Administrator of said need of a sign interpreter or other assistance not less than ten days prior to the hearing.
+8. Any party requiring the services of a sign-interpreter or other assistance for the deaf or hearing impaired during the hearing shall notify the Arbitration Administrator of said need of a sign interpreter or other assistance not less than 30-days prior to the hearing.

 Back to the Top